openstack-archive/tripleo-quickstart-extras/roles/validate-tempest/README.md

 * `check_tempest_bugs`: true/false - Will check every bugzilla and launchpad bug in the yaml skip file
 * `tempest_plugins`: list - List of openstack services tempest plugins to be installed
+* `tempest_extra_config`: dict - A dict of tempest configuration which needs to be overridden in tempest.conf, It should be like section.key: value.

 Skip tests file
 ---------------